sunrj/AnTruss/README.md

 The source code of our paper are in the folder "src".

-Each algorithm has only two parameter, graph G and budget b.
+The source code of each algorithm has two parameters: graph $G$ and budget $b$.

 * Running example for Algorithms GAS